remyben-creator/Marketplace-Application/Phase1/nonfunction-spec.md

 - Possibility of accounts being able to be taken down or reset

 ## Implementation
-- None
+- Constraints:
+  - program to be written in java
+  - product to be an android application
 ## Interface
 ### Seller interface
-- "Put item up for sale" button
-- Interface that allows for pictures and descriptions to be input
-### Buyer Interface
-- A scrollable interface for buyers to easily view all products for sale on the app.
-- A search bar for finding items by name
+- deals with the vassar.edu onelogin system, for validation of Vassar Student status
+- deals with the vassar.edu e-mail system, for communication within the app
+(may not be specifically vassar.edu, or instead just e-mail itself)

 ## Legal
 Vassar Marketplace assumes zero responsibility